 Use Reusable Alternatives

-There are so many widely-available sustainable home product options, there is less and less excuse to not make the swap for reusable alternatives.
+With so many widely-available sustainable home product options, there is less and less excuse to not make the swap for reusable alternatives.
 Even Canadian food companies and beauty brands are entering the space of reusable packaging.
-A good first step is to identify what products you use on a regular basis (i.e. saran wrap or grocery bags), and seek out available reusable options.
+A good first step is to identify what products you use on a regular basis (i.e. plastic wrap or grocery bags), and seek out available reusable options.

 Eat Less Meat